CSEC-ASTU/Code-of-conduct/README.md

 - Do not create a WIFI Hot spot from your device (report to club official if the Club WIFI is not working)
 - Do not tamper with club property (Desktops, router, all kind of cables, desks, chairs, books, whiteboard and markers, projector screen, dividers...)
 - Report found/ lost items to a club official
+- Keep the door closed at all times

 ## Competitive Programming Contest Rules
 - Do not use Personal Computer on the desk of a Desktop workstation unless explicitly permitted by contest organizer/ club official